← Blog

 TPU Pods: Scaling Beyond Single Chips

-TPU v4 pods contain up to 4,096 chips interconnected with high-speed optical switches.
-This enables:
+TPU v4 pods contain up to 4,096 chips interconnected with high-speed optical switches, enabling:

 • Model parallelism — Splitting giant models across chips